MarielaM20/Beauty-Salon-Firebase/README.md

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.

+## Build
+Run `ng build` to build the project.
+The build artifacts will be stored in the dist/ directory.